whopperprinting/LayerLapse/docs/diy-build-guide.md

 # Steps

 ### Initial Setup

 1. Take apart the camera trigger using a small screwdriver.
 The goal is to get the circuit boards by themselves.
-We just want the 2.5mm jack PCB.
+We just want the 2.5mm jack PCB from this trigger.

      <img src="https://github.com/user-attachments/assets/a660cdf3-21ae-4858-80f5-7f2e2914f32e" alt="Taking apart the camera trigger" width="250"/>